-Yoga from the Heart is an artistic form of yoga developed by Heinz Grill of Germany, whose teachings reflect a deep understanding of the integral nature of spirit and earth.
+Yoga from the Heart Canada is based on a spiritual form of yoga developed by Heinz Grill of Germany, whose teachings are based in devotion to the Highest, and reflect a deep understanding of the integral nature of earthly life and spiritual life.
 The classical postures of Hatha yoga (based on a Sivananda sequence) are practised actively, but in a new sensitive and artistic way.
 The body is used creatively as a tool to develop inner qualities of strength and stability, surrender and devotion, concentration and calmness.
 We work with consciousness exercises in which we learn to perceive a deeper side of ourselves, of others, and of life.
 The classes also consist of pranayama (breathing) exercises, mantra chanting, deep relaxation, meditative readings, and advice on home practice.
 The classes are both highly energizing and relaxing, as the bodily tensions are released, and the mind is freed from its relentless stream of confining ego-based thoughts.

-Yoga From the Heart is not only Hatha yoga.
+Yoga From the Heart Canada is not only Hatha yoga.
 There is an underlying emphasis on Bhakti yoga (devotion) and Jnana yoga (spiritual knowledge).
 Although we practise the same traditional Hatha yoga poses (“asanas” in Sanskrit) as taught in Sivananda schools, it is the “expression” of the asanas which is different.
 Bhakti yoga is reverential devotion to life in which one surrenders one’s personality out of love for the Highest.
 Jnana yoga deals with the question “Who am I?”, and leads to the profound knowledge of the soul as being pure light.
 So ultimately, it is the Bhakti and the Jnana which we want expressed in the asanas.
-Of course, when one is just starting out in Yoga From the Heart, it is not possible immediately to express the true elegance of an asana in its deeper meaning.
-The important thing is the practice itself, which uses the yoga positions as the working field where one can start to develop a sense for Bhakti and Jnana in a very practical way.
+Of course, when one is just starting out, it is not possible immediately to express the true elegance of an asana in its deeper meaning.
+The important thing is the practice itself, where we work in connection with these high principles/thoughts, and where the yoga positions serve as the working field in which we can first start to recognize the state of our own consciousness (in its disordered subjectivity) … so we start to develop a sense for Bhakti and Jnana in a very practical way.
 Then, over time, with dedication and joyful determination, and with repeated contemplative reading of suggested spiritually-inspired writings, the expression of the asanas begins to reflect the inner life of devotion and spiritual knowledge (as opposed to an expression of the ego, which is the case with most artistic endeavours in these modern times).